CODE-at-TACC/summer-2016/robotics/programming/STATES.md

 ### Heat Seeker!

 You're going to program your robot to avoid walls and look for a heat source.
 When it has found the heat source, it should publish an event.

+- Create an FSM diagram to plan out the behavior of the robot
-The first task will be to create an FSM diagram.
-Act out the diagram to make sure that your logic works.
-Once you do that, you can code your program to go find a heat source.
+- Act out the diagram to make sure that your logic works
+- Test your heat sensor using exposed variables.
+You may be surprised by what you find!
+- Code your program to go find a heat source.

 Remember - it can't bump into walls!

 ### Nuts and Bolts